dmarro89/dare-db/README.md

-# Dare-DB
+## Dare-DB

 Here's the [official documentation](https://dmarro89.github.io/daredb-docs/).

-**Dare-DB** is a project that provides an in-memory database utilizing Redis-inspired hashtables implemented in Go [here](https://github.com/dmarro89/go-redis-hashtable).
+**Dare-DB** is a project that provides an in-memory database utilizing Redis-inspired hashtables implemented in Go package [go-redis-hashtable](https://github.com/dmarro89/go-redis-hashtable).
 It offers a lightweight and efficient solution for storing data in memory and accessing it through simple HTTP operations.

 ## Project Purpose